Warrnambool: Culture

 Wunta Fiesta, a festival held in Warrnambool over the first weekend of February annually, is one of south-west Victoria's major community festivals.
 It incorporates a wide range of entertainment (mostly music) for all ages.

 The Flagstaff Hill Maritime Museum is in Warrnambool built on Flagstaff Hill that also holds the original lighthouses and Warrnambool Garrison.
 Its most prized item in its collection is the Minton peacock salvaged from the Loch Ard.

-Flagstaff Hill Maritime Village is built around the original lighthouses and now operates as a heritage attraction and museum for the Great Ocean Road.
-Winner of three Victorian Tourism Awards – Tourist Attraction, it houses an extensive collection of shipwreck and maritime trade artefacts in both a museum and village setting.
+Flagstaff Hill Maritime Village is built around the original lighthouses and now operates as a heritage attraction and museum of shipwreck and maritime trade artefacts.

 The Lady Bay Lighthouse complex is on the Victorian heritage register due to its significance as an example of early colonial development.
 There has been a flagstaff on top of Flagstaff Hill since 1848, and the current lighthouses were moved to the site in 1878.
 They still operate as navigation aids for the channel into Warrnambool harbour.

 The Warrnambool foreshore is a popular swimming area, and is adjacent to the Lake Pertobe parklands.
 A number of caravan parks are also located in the area.

 Baritone Robert Nicholson recorded the song Back to Warrnambool in 1924.

 Warrnambool is the setting and filming location of the 2015 film Oddball, starring Shane Jacobson.